 Key projects and initiatives Description 2017/18 Improving the public transport network Improvements to train travel times Progressive improvements to dwell times of trains at stations.
 Journey time benefits will be progressively realised and implemented in the first quarter 2018/19 timetable change.
 First quarter timetable change to realise reduced journey times on average, aligned to improved Parnell Station services and improved weekend frequencies.
 Bus: improved customer New network rollout: service and logical, intuitive and integrated schedules West - June 2017 with implementation of new East - end of 2017 bus network Central - early to mid 2018 North Shore - mid 2018.
 Park and ride Silverdale stage 2 construction Westgate - progression of land acquisition Hobsonville relocation of parking Papakura - investigation of potential for additional capacity including options for multi-level parking.
 Airport access Improvements to bus services to and from Auckland Airport.
 Bus network infrastructure improvements Continuation of double decker mitigation programme including Manukau Road, Remuera Road, New North Road, and Dominion Road including future proofing for mass transit.
 Bus lane improvements of 15kms including Park Road, Sandringham Road, Stoddard Road, Manukau Station Road, FSN Route 33 Great South Road north and south of Manukau.
 Continuation of bus shelter programme to support rollout of the New Network in the North, Central and East.
-Purchase of additional electric trains Completion of a business case and placing of an order to purchase new electric trains to meet forecast patronage growth.
+Trial of two electric buses to assess suitability for operation in Auckland and potential for further rollout.